AbuJubair7/React-drawing-app/README.md

 ### `React.useEffect(()=>{...})`

 Because of react render the funtion at the end so if we want to get the element data we need to wrap it.
-This funtion us used to get get data.
-It use a callback method to get the data from component
+This funtion ss used to get data.
+It uses a callback method to get the data from component

 ### `ref.current`